ethancjackson/CS2212B-2017/README.md

 ## News

 ### Initial Survey - Fri Jan 6 2017
-Please complete this [Initial Survey](https://goo.gl/forms/dd7eaDsBgfFKHCpS2) to help us decide on group formation.
+Please complete this [Initial Survey](https://goo.gl/forms/dd7eaDsBgfFKHCpS2) to help us decide on team formation.
 Please understand that regardless of the survey results, all decisions about team formation will ultimately be made by the instructor.
 Please do not complete the survey more than once.

 ### Quiz 1 - Fri Jan 6 2017